-Are tenants in Boston required to obtain renter's insurance?
+Are tenants in Boston required to purchase renter's insurance?

-The Commonwealth of Virginia does not require that renters in Boston to buy a renter's insurance policy.
-However, our leases require that renters obtain a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
-A property owner’s insurance policy protects the property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that tenants in Boston to pay for renter’s insurance.
+However, our leases require that tenants pay for renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
+An owner’s insurance policy protects the rental dwelling from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

-a useful reference for rental investors in Boston
+a free reference for rental investors in Boston

-- Before you put a renter in your rental property in Boston
+- Before you put a renter in your rental in Boston

 - Collections and evictions